The Big List

 🌎 Coordinates

-As of the 2020 census, Orange has a population of approximately 7,839 residents.
-The town’s population is predominantly white, with a small percentage of residents identifying as Hispanic, African American, Asian, or other races.
-The median age in Orange is around 44 years.
+As of the 2010 census, Pocasset had a population of approximately 2,900 residents.
+The demographic makeup of the village is predominantly white, with a small percentage of other races.
+The median age of Pocasset residents is around 49 years, which is higher than the Massachusetts state average.

 🏞️ Nature & Environment